greg-raven/grus/_posts/2022-08-25-back-the-freedom-caucus-border-plan.md

 - reforming the Flores settlement; and
 - ending disparities for UACs.

 The Biden Border Crisis will not solve itself.
-Please help to protect our nation by taking firm steps to implement the Freedom Caucus’ plan.
+Please help to protect our nation by taking firm steps to implement the Freedom Caucus' plan.

 Sincerely,